-The CLM part of the course covered the ICON model for the first time and provided an introduction to ICON-CLM and the Starter Package for ICON-CLM Experiments (SPICE).
-SPICE is a runtime environment for performing regional climate simulations with ICON-CLM which was developed within the CLM community.
+The CLM part of the course provided an introduction to ICON-CLM and the Starter Package for ICON-CLM Experiments (SPICE).
+SPICE is a runtime environment for performing regional climate simulations with ICON-CLM which was developed within the CLM Community.
 Participants learned how to install and configure SPICE and how to use it to run simulations.
 In special exercises the participants learned which steps are necessary to perform a simulation for a different time period, a different area and with different boundary conditions.
 Furthermore, it was explained how to create a simulation with convection permitting resolution.
 Boundary data were provided by a previously created experiment with coarser resolution.
-Analysing the results with the evaluation tool EvaSuite included in SPICE has been explained as well.
-In the final exercise, participants were able to begin configuring the model for their target region and use case.
+Analysing the results with the evaluation tool EvaSuite included in SPICE has been explained as well as the use of the community interface that became available with the first open source release of ICON in January 2024.